CCristi/p2p-exchange/README.md

 2. Create a new branch for your feature or bug fix
 3. Make changes and commit them to your branch
 4. Submit a pull request with a clear description of your changes

----

-Feel free to reach out if you have any questions or concerns.
-Happy exchanging! 🚀